3 Ways To Increase New Vehicle Pricing Efficiency, Profitability

 These discussions have revealed three curious findings:

-Inventory turns: I’ve found that, on average, dealers turn their new vehicle inventories five to sev2015_volvo_sc90en times a year.
+Inventory turns: I’ve found that, on average, dealers turn their new vehicle inventories five to seven times a year.
 This benchmark even applies to dealers who achieve a respectable annualized inventory turn of 12-15 times a year in their used vehicle department.

 Inventory age: The average days in inventory for new vehicles runs close to 100 days, with roughly 40 percent of the cars above the 90-day mark.
 By contrast, many of these dealers consistently maintain an average days in inventory for used vehicles below 30 days, and they rarely see vehicles age past 45 or 60 days.